xvillaneau/adventofcode-python/aoc_2019/docs/day_02.md

     )
 ```

-[Here is the full code](../src/aoc_2019_standalone/day_02.py) where everything we studied above is assembled together.
+[Here is the full code](../src/aoc_2019_simple/day_02.py) where everything we studied above is assembled together.
 You can run it with:

-    ./run_aoc.py 2019 2 standalone
+    ./run_aoc.py 2019 2 simple

 ## Implementations